SharePoint/sp-dev-provisioning-templates/tenant/WorkAtContoso/README.md

 ![Work at Contoso pic](./full-layout-work-at-contoso.png)

 **Note** - There might be small differences between the screenshot from the [SharePoint look book](https://spdesign.azurewebsites.net) and the end results of the template.
-Template automation will get you as close as possible given certain API level automation.
+Template automation will get you as close as possible given certain API level limitations.
 Templates are also designed to be as independent as possible, which has resulted some compromises on the used implementation.

 ## Prerequisites